-Once you have a prescription, you can choose frames that can be customized to the prescription and your eyes.
+Once you have a prescription, you can choose frames customized to the prescription and your eyes.

-A customer can try on a few different magnification strengths and styles when they shop.
+You can try a few different magnification strengths and styles when they shop.
 Some even want a different style or frame based on what they’re doing or where they are wearing their glasses.

 Yes.
 For many people, inexpensive OTC reading glasses are all they need to see better when looking at close-up materials.

 It helps to try a few different magnification strengths before making your purchase.
-Also, remember that the magnification you need might increase as you get older.
+Also, remember that the magnification you need might increase as you age.

 If you’re someone who doesn’t want to wear reading glasses, there are other options available.

-In some cases, people opt to undergo LASIK or PRK surgery to improve their vision.
+Sometimes, people undergo LASIK or PRK surgery to improve their vision.
 This is more common for people who have non-age-related vision issues.
-These procedures correct nearsightedness, farsightedness, and astigmatism.
+Laser refractive surgery procedures correct nearsightedness, farsightedness, and astigmatism.

 Another alternative to reading glasses is refractive lens exchange.
-This is a procedure that removes that eye’s natural lens and replaces it with an intraocular lens implant.
+This procedure removes the eye’s natural lens and replaces it with an intraocular lens implant.
 The steps are essentially the same as cataract surgery.

-Monovision corrects someone’s dominant eye for distance vision and corrects their non-dominant eye for near vision.
+Monovision LASIK corrects someone’s dominant eye for distance vision and their non-dominant eye for near vision.

-In response to these corrections, the brain makes the needed vision changes automatically.
-Monovision allows for a change in the range of focus without the need for glasses or contact lenses.
+In response to these corrections, the brain automatically changes the needed vision.
+Monovision allows for a change in the focus range without the need for glasses or contact lenses.